 Offshore wind has the potential to provide a significant share of many states' electricity.
 But, in order to effectively take advantage of this potential, the public and private sectors must engage in steep cross-disciplinary learning and innovation.
 The Offshore Wind Hub is designed to make that learning easier and more efficient by providing open access to a wide range of documents related to offshore wind policy, technology, economics, and siting.
 The current focus is on the Atlantic Coast, but other regions will be added over time.
 The Offshore Wind Hub includes available information organized state-by-state.
 You can also search for documents by topic or key words.
 [Note that, because we are in the process of updating the listings, some state listings are more current than others.]

 The Offshore Wind Hub was maintained and supported until late 2018 by the Northeast Wind Resource Center.

-The Maine Ocean & Wind Industry Initiative is a partner organization in the Northeast Wind Resource Center and is responsible for programming.
+The Maine Ocean & Wind Industry Initiative was a partner organization of the Northeast Wind Resource Center and was responsible for programming.

 The Origins of the Offshore Wind Hub